section-engineering-education/engineering-education/articles/group-operator/group.md

 published: true
 url: /engineering-education/group-operator-in-mongodb/
 title: Group operator in MongoDB
-description:  Group operator is a very important operator in MongoDB language and it is a part of aggregation in MongoDB so this article will cover $group operator, its applications along with examples.
+description:  This article will cover the $group operator in MongoDB, which is a part of aggregation with its applications along with examples.
 author: harit-joshi
-date: 21:52:42 2021 +0530
+date: 2021-01-30T00:00:00-16:00
 topics: []
 excerpt_separator: <!--more-->
 images: